By: Marian V. Liautaud on January 26, 2021

-4 Ways to Reimagine Large Gathering Spaces for Smaller-Sized Groups
+4 Ways to Reimagine Large Gathering Spaces for Smaller Groups

 Since COVID-19 hit and churches were forced to leave their buildings, Aspen Group has been working to help churches prepare to relaunch.